josuerzslzr/aws-poc-collection/README.md

-# aws-pocs
+# aws-poc-collection
-AWS Proof of concepts in Java and Node/Typescript
+This is a personal repository with my AWS Proofs of concept collection of backend applications and infrastructure.

+Applications and IaC code is grouped respectively by language in it's subfolder: Java and Node/Typescript.